 5) Take a Yoga Class

 The most popular yoga facility is in Karterados island in Caveland.
 Veronica is the Yoga Teacher and runs classes every Tuesday and Thursday.
 The yoga terrace is outdoors, it is sheltered from the strong sun and has a great view of Fira town, Karterados village, and Aegean sea.
 Karterados is about 5 minutes drive/20 min walk from Fira town.
-I had 1 day Hatha yoga here and I highly recommend the class.
+I had 1 day of Hatha yoga here and I highly recommend the class.

 6) Visit Megaro Gizi